ddxtanx/ClassGraph/proposal.md

 ## Project Proposal (davidm12, gcredi2, lzefran2)

-1. **Leading Question** Given a class in the UIUC CS, ECE, Physics, and Mathematics departments, we would like to find the shortest possible sequence of classes to satisfy the class’ prerequisites.
+1. **Leading Question** Given a class in the UIUC CS, ECE, Physics, and Mathematics departments, we would like to find the shortest possible sequence of classes to satisfy the class’ prerequisites and we would like student's to be able to visualize how different classes interact and lead to other classes by printing out the prerec chains in the departments.

-2. **Data Acquisition & Processing**
+2. **Data Acquisition & Processing** We will use data from the CIS API to get data for all the courses offered in the various departments in Fall of 2021.
+From that, we will parse the descriptions to get the class prerequisites for all of the relevant courses.

 3. **Algorithms**
+We will be implementing BFS, Dijkstra, and layered graph drawing.

 4. **Timeline**